 While calcium disodium EDTA is only FDA-approved to treat metal poisoning, some holistic healthcare providers suggest chelation therapy as an alternative treatment for conditions like autism, heart disease and Alzheimer’s.

-One study that looked at chelating agents, including calcium disodium EDTA, concluded that calcium disodium did not have cancer-causing potential.
-Researchers even observed that the substance decreased the carcinogenicity of chromium oxide (10).
+One older test tube study from 1981 that looked at chelating agents, including calcium disodium EDTA, concluded that calcium disodium did not have cancer-causing potential.
+Researchers even observed that the substance decreased the carcinogenicity of chromium oxide (

-Furthermore, the Environmental Protection Agency (EPA) has declared that there is no concern for increased cancer risk with consumption of EDTA (11).
+Furthermore, the Environmental Protection Agency (EPA) and the FAO/WHO expert committee on food additives have declared that there is no concern for increased cancer risk with consumption of EDTA (3, 11).

-Lastly, based on older case reports, there have been no adverse birth defects associated with women treated with chelation therapy of calcium disodium EDTA for lead toxicity (15).
+Lastly, an older case report describes findings of no adverse birth defects in the baby of a woman who was treated with chelation therapy of calcium disodium EDTA for lead toxicity during pregnancy (

 Based on current research, the only potential negative effect of calcium disodium EDTA as a food additive appears to be digestive upset.